Bromodomain inhibitor against cancer

 Synergistically inhibiting both BRD4 and CBP/P300 may explain the observed enhanced efficacy as compared to other compounds in development.

 Safety has been demonstrated in rodents, dogs and non-human primates in several non-GLP studies.
-In vitro and in vivo studies have shown at least 10-fold better cell membrane penetration and anti-tumor potency than other inhibitors in development while maintening a good safety profile.
+In vitro and in vivo studies have shown at least 10-fold better cell membrane penetration and anti-tumor potency than other inhibitors in development while maintaining a good safety profile.

 Compounds were identified from 4 different chemical series with distinct scaffolds.
 Due to its superior in-vivo efficacy NEO#### was the selected lead candidate.